-Content is the magnet of your website and a key tool in helping to reach your company’s marketing objectives.
-Whether you’re looking to do a complete website redesign or want to improve your current site, it’s critical to have a solid content strategy in place.
+Content is the magnet of your website and arguably one of the most important tools in helping achieve your firm’s marketing goals.
+Whether you’re looking to do a complete website redesign or want to improve your current site, it’s critical to have a solid content strategy.

-A content strategy will guide your plans for the what, where and when of content creation.
+A content strategy will guide your plans for the what, where, and when of content creation.
 Content is why people visit your website, and any redesign should be conducted with a content-first approach.
 Even solid thought-provoking content ages with time, so if you haven’t touched the content on your website in a while, it is probably due for a refresh.
-We’ve outlined some key steps into developing a solid, customer-focused strategy for your website content.
+We’ve outlined some critical steps to developing a strong, client-focused strategy for your website content.

-Before creating new content, determine what content you have and where you see holes that need to be filled.
+Before you begin creating new content, you need determine what content you already have and where you see holes that need to be filled.
 What content needs to be re-written?
 What pieces of content are performing well and may not need as much work?
-Make sure to document all the content you have and what can stay, what needs to be refreshed and what needs to go.
-This will give you a clear picture of how much content you need and where to start.
+Make sure to document all the content you currently have and then identify what can stay, what needs to be refreshed, and what needs to go.
+This will give you a clear picture of how much new and fresh content you need to create and where to start.

 When creating website content, firms often think about what they want to say instead of what their audience wants to read.
 It’s essential to create content for your website with your various audiences in mind and think about what’s most important to them since that is who your content is truly for.
 Buyer personas help you visually picture the type of people you are trying to reach and better understand buyer behavior.
-By determining your key buyer personas, you can create content that is targeted and relevant to their interests and needs.
-Your content is meant to answer their questions, educate and address their pain points.
+By determining your key buyer personas, you can create personalized content that is targeted and relevant to their interests, needs, and goals.
+Your content is meant to answer their questions, educate them on industry topics, and address their pain points.
 Remember that you have more than one audience, and your website should have content that caters to each one.
 In addition to prospects, you should create website content geared towards clients, prospective employees, business partners, the media, etc.

-In addition, your content should lead your prospects down the sales funnel.
-Your website should have a variety of content that addresses different questions or concerns depending on where the consumer is in the funnel, from awareness to purchase to advocacy.
-For example, a blog (or thought leadership) is an excellent tool for building awareness and answering general questions about your products, services or industry.
-But for a customer evaluating your company for purchase, a case study or testimonial is more appropriate to demonstrate the successful work you’ve done for your clients.
+Your content should lead visitors and prospects down the sales funnel.
+Your website should have various content that addresses different questions or concerns depending on where the prospect is in the client journey, from awareness to purchase to advocacy.
+For example, a blog (or thought leadership) is an excellent tool for building awareness, educating, and answering general questions about your services or industry — but for a prospect evaluating your firm for hire, a case study or testimonial is more appropriate to demonstrate the successful work you’ve done for your clients.

-Take the time to create copy that informs, educates and guides your audience.
-The length of your copy should be determined by the purpose of the page and your overall message, but a minimum of 300 words is a good rule of thumb for SEO purposes.
+Take the time to create copy that informs, educates, and guides your audience.
+The length of your copy depends on the purpose of the page and your overall message, but a minimum of 300 words for the web is a good rule of thumb for SEO purposes.
 However, your primary focus should be quality, not quantity.
 Share interesting, relevant information that will be of value to your audiences.
 Statistics, research, and quotes are effective ways to add substance to your copy, and it’s essential to take the time to find high-quality images and graphics.
 Proofread thoroughly and have other team members review, as nothing can derail compelling copy and make a bad first impression like misspellings or punctuation errors.
 Be sure you are making the content easy to read by breaking it up into a list or using subheadings.

-Once you have established the type of content you need, it’s important to organize it and develop a strategic schedule to accomplish it.
-Decide if you want to first focus on a specific persona, specific industry or the awareness stage of the buying cycle.
-Determine the type of content you want to create first, and then begin to map out a schedule.
-This includes the topics you are going to cover, how often you’ll be publishing and the dates it will be published.
-We recommend planning out one quarter of the year at a time.
+Once you have established the type of content you need, it’s essential to organize it and develop a strategic schedule to accomplish it.
+Decide if you want to first focus on a specific persona, a specific industry, or a specific stage of the client lifecycle.
+After determining the type of content you want to create, begin to map out a schedule.

 Part of a content schedule includes developing a process for writing the content.
-You need to assign people in your firm to be responsible for contributing to the content.
+It would be best if you assigned people in your firm to be responsible for contributing to the content.
 Look at the topics you plan to cover and identify people in your firm who are thought leaders in those areas.
 With the support of executive leadership, you can get technical experts to help you write content.
 If you don’t have the capacity within your company, then hire an agency or freelance copywriter that is dependable and diligent with deadlines.
-By clearly defining who is responsible for your firm’s content, there will be accountability and will ensure consistency with your publishing.
+By clearly defining who is responsible for your firm’s content, there will be accountability, ensuring consistency with your publishing.

-The key to having a strong web content strategy is to keep it relevant for your audience.
-This means constantly evaluating and tracking the performance of all of your content.
+The key to having a solid web content strategy is keeping it relevant to your audiences.
+This means constantly evaluating and tracking the performance of all your content.
 Look at which pieces are being shared, which pages are getting the most views vs. those not gaining much traction, and how long visitors spend on each page.
-This will help determine where you resonate with your audiences and deliver valuable content and where you need to do differently.
+This will help determine where you resonate with your audiences and deliver valuable content and where you need to do things differently.
 Keep your website fresh and relevant with a defined strategy for creating new content moving forward.

-Having a solid website content strategy is critical in today’s digital landscape where search engine rankings and getting found online by prospects is driven by quality content.
+Having a solid website content strategy is critical in today’s digital landscape, where search engine rankings and being discovered by prospects are driven by quality content.
 Not only will your content help people find your website, but the quality and relevance of your content will also make visitors stay and move through your site.
 By following these steps, you’re on a path to creating successful website content that will increase traffic and generate leads for your business.